gnimpf/Wine-Scoring/docs/source/index.rst

 ..
-Wine_Scoring documentation master file, created by sphinx-quickstart on Mon Mar 13 10:24:38 2023.
+Wine-Scoring documentation master file, created by sphinx-quickstart on Mon Mar 13 10:24:38 2023.
    You can adapt this file completely to your liking, but it should at least contain the root `toctree` directive.

-Welcome to Wine_Scoring's documentation!
+Welcome to Wine-Scoring's documentation!
 ========================================

 This is a very simple documentation page for a take home assignment dating back to somewhere around March 2022.